fangwei123456/spikingjelly/docs/source/tutorials/en/nir_exchange.rst

 中文版： :doc:`../cn/nir_exchange`

 `Neuromorphic intermediate representation (NIR) <https://neuroir.org/docs/index.html>`_ is a set of computational primitives that describes SNN modules and their connections in the form of graphs (nodes and edges), and is designed to be shared across different neuromorphic frameworks and technology stacks.
 At present, NIR `is supported by multiple simulators and hardware platforms <https://neuroir.org/docs/support.html>`_.
-SpikingJelly ``0.0.0.1.0`` introduces the ``nir_exchange`` package, which enables (under certain conditions) bidirectional conversion between SpikingJelly models and NIR graphs.
-By leveraging NIR as an intermediate representation, users can easily perform hardware deployment and framework migration.
+SpikingJelly's ``nir_exchange`` package enables bidirectional conversion between supported SpikingJelly models and NIR graphs.

 .. figure:: ../../_static/tutorials/nir_exchange/nir-schema.png
     :width: 100%